mpieva/mapAD/Readme.md

 ## Build and Install

 Besides Rust, no additional dependencies are needed to compile.
-Rust must be installed to build from source, see: https://rust-lang.org .

 0. Install/update Rust (locally, to the current user's home directory):